China hints at reform by dropping Mao wording

 "Mao Zedong Thought is the soul of the People's Republic of China ... and it is a light leading people towards justice," wrote one user.

 Still, Singapore's Zheng said Mao's vision had become irrelevant as many Chinese were apathetic about him.
-The doctrine could be de-emphasised in the amendment to China's constitution during the congress, he said.
+The doctrine could be de-emphasized in the amendment to China's constitution during the congress, he said.

 "Only the left side cares about it," he said.
 "For most people, for the young generation, they don't care about it.
 The memory is gone."